TheBrightSparkDev/Dan-says/README.md

   - Got a few people to play the game to get some hgihscores to put on the board.
  ### Implement EmailJS
  #### how I did it
+  - After a quick read through the documentation for EmailJS it was quite straight forward to implement.
  ### implement tutorial
  #### how I did it 28/01/2022
   - first created a function to start the tutorial and an event listener to call it